Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: Abelian Splittings of Finitely Presented Bestvina--Brady Groups

-Notice that the union of $L_{ij}$ is connected.
-Since $F$ is continuous, all the edges in $F^{-1}(p)$ form a subgraph of $\Gamma$, and they generate the subgroup $K$.
-The subgroup $K$ fixes the edge containing $p$, therefore, it is an abelian group.
-Since $p$ separates $T$, $K$ separates $\Gamma$.
-Hence, $K$ is a separating clique of $\Gamma$. \end{proof}
+Since the set $F^{-1}(p)$ contains all the edges in $\Gamma$ that fix $p$, it fixes the edge containing $p$.
+Then the group generated by $F^{-1}(p)$ also fixes the edge containing $p$, and therefore, it is an abelian group by the assumption.
+Hence, the set $F^{-1}(p)$ forms a clique $K$ in $\Gamma$.
+Since $p$ separates $T$ and the map $F$ sends connected sets to connected sets, the clique $K$ separates~$\Gamma$. \end{proof}

+\begin{remark} The cut-vertices and separating cliques of sizes greater than two are distinguished in Theorem~\ref{abelian splittings of BBG}, but not in Theorem~\ref{abelian splittings of raags}.
+This is because when $\Gamma$ has a cut-vertex, the group $A_{\Gamma}$ splits as an amalgamated product over $\mathbb{Z}$ while $BB_{\Gamma}$ splits as a free product. \end{remark}